apache/flink/docs/content.zh/docs/dev/table/sql/queries/window-agg.md

 ### GROUPING SETS

-Window aggregations also supports `GROUPING SETS` syntax.
+Window aggregations also support `GROUPING SETS` syntax.
 Grouping sets allow for more complex grouping operations than those describable by a standard `GROUP BY`.
 Rows are grouped separately by each specified grouping set and aggregates are computed for each group just as for simple `GROUP BY` clauses.

-Window aggregations with `GROUPING SETS` requires both the `window_start` and `window_end` columns have to be in the `GROUP BY` clause, but not in the `GROUPING SETS` clause.
+Window aggregations with `GROUPING SETS` require both the `window_start` and `window_end` columns have to be in the `GROUP BY` clause, but not in the `GROUPING SETS` clause.

 ```sql
 Flink SQL> SELECT window_start, window_end, supplier_id, SUM(price) as price